vankasteelj/opensubtitles-api/README.md

 ------

-### Extra notes:
+### Notes:
-If you're logging in anonymously by default and wanna update the module with a username/password for the future, just throw in a new `new OpenSubtitle({})` with the right object.
+If you're logging in anonymously by default and want to update the module with a username/password for the future, just throw in a new `new OpenSubtitle({})` with the right object.
 Same thing to switch endpoint or http/https.

 ------

 ## License
 The MIT License (MIT)
-- Copyright (c) 2015-2016 Jean van Kasteel <vankasteelj@gmail.com>
+- Copyright (c) 2015-2017 Jean van Kasteel <vankasteelj@gmail.com>

 >Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
 >